genema/YOLO_DeepSORT/README.md

       doi={10.1109/ICIP.2016.7533003}
     }

- ## YOLOv2:Good, Good, Good
+ ## YOLOv2

- Umm, he do not like this.
+ Umm, he does not like this.
  [YOLOv2](https://pjreddie.com/darknet/)